University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 - You will need to identify the coordinates of the repeat interval that you will use to retrieve the sequence.

-- Do this by inspecting the text output file from above and selecting an interval from a robust (*longest or almost longest `alignment length`  with high `bitscore` and low `evalue`*) alignment for the most abundant type of repeat in your output.
+- Identify the coordinates of the repeat interval you want to retrieve by inspecting the text output file from the above `blastn` search and select an interval from a robust (*longest or almost longest `alignment length`  with high `bitscore` and low `evalue`*) alignment **for the most abundant type of repeat** in your output.

-**I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use your own coordinates.**
+**I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use the coordinates you selected.**

 `samtools` should be already installed on your VMs and you should be able use it to extract the subsequence you want from the genome.
 Remember we covered `sam`/`bam` file formats and the use of `samtools` more extensively in an earlier practical.
 For now we are using this just retrieve a sequence from the database that matched our query.